-(a) City officials and employees shall comply with the general laws of the State of Ohio governing the ethical conduct of public officials and employees, including, but not limited to, prohibitions against conflicts of interest, accepting anything of value and unlawful interests in public contracts.
-No provision of this Article Ten shall be construed as limiting the applicability of the terms of the general laws of the State of Ohio governing the ethical conduct of public officials and employees, including, but not limited to, the prohibitions listed above, or the disqualification of or removal of public officials or employees from office or employment.
+(e) No City official or employee, through any improper use of that person's official position with the City, may affect the hiring of any person, the letting of any contract, or the taking of any other action by the City that may result in that official or employee, or any of the official's or employee's immediate family members or close business associates, securing officials and employees shall comply with the general laws of the State of Ohio governing the ethical conduct of public officials and employees, including, but not limited to: prohibitions against conflicts of interest, accepting anything of value.
+Nothing in this Section and unlawful interests in public contracts.
+No provision of this Article Ten shall be construed to prohibit a City official or employee from serving as an employment, personal, or credit reference for any person as limiting the applicability of the terms of the general laws of the State of Ohio governing the ethical conduct of public officials and employees, including, but not limited to, the prohibitions listed above, or the disqualification of or removal of public officials or employees from office or employment.